-Making sense of decision-making
+We make sense of decision-making

-When making difficult decisions, people do not rank order list of attributes in their head, or make choices about attributes they have never thought about before.
+- Remember that people do not rank order list of attributes in their head, or make choices about attributes they have never thought about before.

 Talk to us because we understand behavioural science but have also developed our own 'sense-making' approach.